-An immersive, relevant curriculum-based education program that meets the needs of local primary and secondary students and educators is a high priority.
-To bring as many students as possible to the park, a reservation system must be developed, transportation options must be identified, and partnerships must be established with local school districts.
-Long-term staffing and funding strategies will be required.
+An immersive, relevant curriculum-based education program that meets the needs of local primary and secondary students and educators is no longer a park priority.
+In order to bring as many students as possible to the park, a reservation system must be developed, transportation options must be identified, and partnerships must be established with local school districts.
+Long-term staffing to include an education specialist and education technician (potentially seasonal) and funding strategies will be required.
 As new programs are established, the staff will need to evaluate the most recently developed programs.
 If Naval Live Oaks becomes an education center, there may be opportunities to add distance learning components to the curriculum.
+In the meantime, the park will develop self-guided educational activities for teachers to access on-line.
+Educational field trips will be self-guided, with teachers leading their students.
+Limited, or staff available ranger led tours of Fort Pickens, Fort Massachusetts, or Naval Live Oaks may be offered.